LOADING ...

 And on a winter's night they say

-When the is in the trees
+the wind is in the trees

-When the moon is a ghostly
+When the moon is a galleon

 Over the moor